jsadeli/ZENIQLO/README.md

 ## About

-A short game about UNIQLO.
+A short game about ZENIQLO.
 Made as an educational exercise in marketing class presentation.

 ## License